Cambrian explosion: Ediacaran organisms

-At least some may have been early forms of the phyla at the heart of the "Cambrian explosion" debate, having been interpreted as early molluscs (Kimberella), echinoderms (Arkarua) and arthropods (Spriggina, Parvancorina, Yilingia).
+At least some may have been early forms of the phyla in the Cambrian explosion, having been interpreted as early molluscs (Kimberella), echinoderms (Arkarua) and arthropods (Spriggina, Parvancorina, Yilingia).
 Still, debate exists about the classification of these specimens, mainly because the diagnostic features that allow taxonomists to classify more recent organisms, such as similarities to living organisms, are generally absent in the ediacarans.
 However, there seems little doubt that Kimberella was at least a triploblastic bilaterian animal.
 These organisms are central to the debate about how abrupt the Cambrian explosion was.
 If some were early members of the animal phyla seen today, the "explosion" looks a lot less sudden than if all these organisms represent an unrelated "experiment", and were replaced by the animal kingdom fairly soon thereafter (40 million years is "soon" by evolutionary and geological standards).